-The JustLaser Large Laser Cutter is more flexible than any laser cutting machine before: it cuts and engraves a large number of materials and ensures maximum productivity.
+The JustLaser Large Laser Cutter is more flexible with the variety of materials than other laser cutting machines: it cuts and engraves a large number of materials and ensures maximum productivity.

 We offer safety training for safely handing your laser cutter.
 You can find more information about this on the page about laser safety training.

 Here is the technical data sheet for the JustLaser Large Laser Cutter with a comparison of all the different model sizes.

 KCAM® is a specially-made software package for cutting and engraving using a laser.

 Thanks to many years of research and constructive customer feedback, KCAM® has become industry-leading laser processing software.
 The software configures material settings and software parameters within a convenient user interface.

 You can easily connect to common software programs such as CorelDRAW, AutoCAD LT, Adobe Illustrator and many more by using a PDF converting tool.
 KCAM® is constantly being developed and our customers have continuous access to the latest software updates.